 Effective August 1, 2019, USBC permits only a dry towel to be used to clean bowling balls during competition.
+In addition, the OHSAA will also permit isopropyl alcohol to clean bowling bowls.
 Competition is defined as when scoring begins.

 The product Dry Hands is currently permitted when applied to a bowlers' hands to reduce moisture.